 We are a team of university and community-based researchers mapping the political and organizational ecosystems that Latinx and Latinx immigrant communities create to explain how racialized communities forge collectives to achieve their goals amid exclusive and repressive environments across the United States, and how they have done so across time and place.

-Knowing that students are capable knowledge producers, this research was developed with cohorts of undergraduate and graduate student researchers with the goal to nurture and invest in Latinx researchers.
+Knowing that students are capable knowledge producers, this research was developed with cohorts of undergraduate and graduate student researchers with the goal of nurturing and investing in Latinx researchers.
 Knowing that community-based leaders and advocates have political and policy expertise, our research team worked with movement organizers, community advocates, and capacity builders with decades of experience to shape all facets of our social science project – from developing an ethical data collection protocol to developing new questions to developing a communication of results plan that is accessible to academics and publics alike.
-In doing so, we co-developed a project and a research process with the intent to contribute to both political science debates while also supporting investments for organizations on-the-ground.
+In doing so, we co-developed a project and a research process with the intent of contributing to both political science debates while also supporting on-the-ground investments for organizations.

-I. Contributing to the Study of U.S. Latinx Politics
+I. Contributing to the Study of U.S. Latinx Politics: Studying the Organizational Terrain of Latino Political Life

-Through a data generation process that is informed by the political conditions of U.S.-based Latinos, we created a database of 700 organizations that serve, represent, or lobby on behalf of Latinx and Latinx immigrant communities across the United States.
-We draw on publicly available materials, including websites, reports, videos, and social media to examine the work of organizations working across a range of issues (from education to immigration, from policing to housing, and from environment to health) and across levels (local, state, national, transnational).
+Through a data-generating process informed by the political conditions of U.S.-based Latinos, we created a database of 700 organizations that serve, represent, or lobby on behalf of Latinx and Latinx immigrant communities across the United States.
+We draw on publicly available materials, including websites, reports, videos, and social media, to examine the work of organizations working across a range of issues (from education to immigration, from policing to housing, and from environment to health) and across levels (local, state, national, transnational).

 By centering Latinx-serving organizations and Latinx organized interests, we are revisiting questions about civic infrastructure in an era of democratic erosion, intra-group representation inequalities, organizational emergence and adaptations, and the behavior and strategies of minority-serving interest groups.

-This research was developed with cohorts of undergraduate and graduate student researchers at Arizona State University from Spring 2022 to Summer 2024.
+This research was developed with cohorts of undergraduate and graduate student researchers at Arizona State University and is ongoing.

-Students received training and mentorship from Dr. Angie Bautista-Chavez, Dulce Juarez, Andrea Whiting, and Victoria Villalba, as we collectively designed the LXOA Project — from conceptual development to building a database, from developing a codebook and coding theoretically-informed variables, and from manuscript writing to presenting at community and academic presentations.
+Students received training and mentorship from Dr. Angie Bautista-Chavez, Dulce Juarez, Andrea Whiting, and Victoria Villalba as we collectively designed the LXOA Project—from conceptual development to database building, from developing a codebook and coding theoretically informed variables to manuscript writing and presenting at academic conferences.

 The second team participated in a research ethics workshop and began developing a 50-state inventory of Latinx-serving organizations.
 This team received course credit and included: Abril Valenzuela, Rosa Aguirre Gutierrez, Jarizbeth Caballero, Kaitlyn Navarrette, Marlene Marquez, Danna Lopez, Julie Andres, Dayne Saldana, and Ricardo Romero.

-The third team of researchers expanded the database using automated text-analysis tools and used a theoretically informed codebook to code for organization-level variables.
+The third team of researchers expanded the database using automated text analysis tools and a theoretically informed codebook to code for organization-level variables.
 This team worked as Research Assistants and included Jordin Tafoya, Jarizbeth Caballero, Kaitlyn Navarrette, Julie Andres, Dayne Saldana, and Ricardo Romero.

-The current team includes Jordin Tafoya, Kaitlyn Navarrette, and Dayne Saldana.
-Tafoya is an expert in quantitative data analysis and her substantive interests include the politics of representation and representational inequalities.
-Saldana draws expertise from their work as a community organizer and their substantive interests include organization leadership dynamics.
-Navarrette draws expertise from her legislative experience and her substantive interests include the relationship between policy, communities, and organizations.
+The current team includes Jordin Tafoya, Kaitlyn Navarrette, Dayne Saldana, Julie Andres, and Jarizbeth Caballero.
+Tafoya is an expert in quantitative data analysis, and her substantive interests include the politics of representation and representational inequalities.
+Saldana draws on their work as a community organizer, and their substantive interests include organizational leadership.
+Navarrette’s substantive interests include the relationship between policy, communities, and organizations.

 This research project has received institutional support from ASU’s Center for Latinas/os and American Politics Research (CLAPR) and UCLA’s Latino Policy & Politics Institute (LPPI).

 This is a civically engaged research project.
-Across 2023 and 2024, our research team worked with three movement organizers, community advocates, and capacity builders to develop an ethical research design, data collection protocol, and communication of results plan that would both reduce harm and be of value for organizations and publics.
+Across 2023 and 2024, our research team worked with three community-based leaders with decades of change-making experience to develop an ethical research design, a data collection protocol, and a plan for communicating results.

-Dulce Juarez, Andrea Whiting, and Victoria Villalba, and Dr. Angie Bautista-Chavez formalized their collaboration through a “Community Research Consultant Process,” whereby community-based leaders intervene into social science research protocols.
+Dulce Juarez, Andrea Whiting, Victoria Villalba, and Dr. Angie Bautista-Chavez formalized their collaboration through a “Community Research Consultant Process,” whereby community-based leaders intervene in social science research protocols.

 Through a series of workshops and meetings, our team received the following Reciprocity Mandates from our community partners: